 — ABC News (@abcnews) December 2, 2018

 Just as humans can be affected by extreme temperatures, our pets may be vulnerable too – particularly cats and dogs.
 And while many of us welcome the opportunity for fun in the sun, it’s important to consider the impact that rising temperatures can have on your pet’s health.
-Particularly given the high temperatures so far this year – many November temperature records were broken by 2018’s soaring figures, according to the Bureau of Meteorology.
+Particularly given the high temperatures forecast already for this year – its been predicted that we’ll see record-breaking temperatures specifically in Adelaide and Melbourne in late January.

 “Pets are just as susceptible to heat-related illness as humans,” said Dr David Neck, spokesperson for the Australian Veterinary Association (AVA).